OpenSecuritySummit/oss2018/content/participant/Lisa-Raynaud.md

 ticket          :
 status          : working-sessions mappings ticket          : 5x24h
-working_sessions: Securing the CI Pipeline,DevSecOps vs SecDevOps
+working_sessions: Securing the CI Pipeline, DevSecOps vs SecDevOps
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---